Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Note: I always give children the option of reciting by themselves, reciting with a prompt from me, reciting with help from the entire class, or reciting with just me.

 It was a delight getting to see you all today at CC!
-Check your children’s backpacks as almost everyone wanted to bring home “treasures” from their owl pellets.
+Check your children’s backpacks to see and discuss what they found on our Plant Nature Walk.

 We'll be playing Twinkle, Twinkle Little Star on our tin whistles at the Thanksgiving lunch.
 We'll be practicing it in class each week.
 If you’d like to have your child practice that song at home (or any other song) and play it for us in class, we’d love to hear it!
 At the beginning of tin whistle time each week, each child has an opportunity to perform a song they learned at home if they would like to play it for us.